 CPA is based on the action you’ve optimised your campaign for e.g. it could be cost per add to cart, or cost per subscription.
 This figure can help you decide whether to invest more in an ad, turn it off due to poor performance or make amendments to improve the CPA.

 It also allows you to make budget decisions by assessing the ROAS and CPA.
 Do bear in mind that it’s not always as easy as ‘double the budget gets double the results’.

 Looking at the standard event metrics can help you track customer journey performance through your site.
 How many add to cart, what is your abandon cart rate etc. After all, not getting the desired conversions isn’t always down to the ad campaign.
 It can also be due to your website performance, additional shipping charges, lack of PayPal option on check out etc. You can even see how many of those that visit your site wait for the landing page to load.

 Pixels save you money

 Without pixels you can use Facebook ads to send people to your site.
 With pixels you can ask Facebook to optimise your ads for specific actions on your site.
 This will help show your ads to the people in your audience that are most likely to take those actions.
+There will be more people in a population who visit a site than those who will actually buy from a site.
 This directs your investment to your ideal audience.